jeffdapaz/BacklogChatGPTAssistant/README.md

 This view displays the AI-generated backlog items, allowing users to review, edit, or use AI to further enhance these items or create child tasks:

+You will find this window in menu View -> Other Windows -> Backlog chatGPT Assistant.

 ## Seamless Workflow ⚙